digiou/chameleon-artifacts/README.md

-# Chameleon: Adaptive and Scalable Stream Processing over Sensor Sources
+# Adaptive and Scalable Stream Processing over Live Sensor Data

 This repository provides artifacts for the experiments implemented in the above paper.

-We will release the full version with the camera ready version of the paper.